doc-jones/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model is an API (Application Programming Interface) that defines the logical structure of documents and the way a document is accessed and manipulated

 2. What is an event?
+JavaScript's interaction with HTML is handled through events that occur when the user or the browser manipulates a page.
+When the page loads, it is called an event.
+When the user clicks a button, that click too is an event.
+Other examples include events like pressing any key, closing a window, resizing a window, etc.

 3. What is an event listener?
+The listener is programmed to react to an input or signal by calling the event's handler.
+Typically, the term event listener is specific to Java and JavaScript

 4. Why would we convert a NodeList into an Array?
+To add the capability of using array methods.

 5. What is a component?
+A component is a small, potentially re-usable set of logic, behaviors and interface elements (UI or API).

 ### Git Set up